Tourism Infrastructure Fund

 The fund aims to protect and enhance New Zealand’s reputation both domestically and internationally.
 Supporting robust infrastructure contributes to quality experiences for visitors, and maintains the social licence for the sector to operate.

-Round 3 of the Tourism Infrastructure Fund is now open.
-Applications for funding are due 29 March 2019.
+Applications for Round 3 of the Tourism Infrastructure Fund closed on 29 March 2019.

 Round 4 of the TIF will open on 1 August 2019.